 Possibly Related: The AE may be related to the intervention.
 There is some evidence to suggest a causal relationship (e.g., the event occurred within a reasonable time after administration of the trial medication).
 However, the influence of other factors may have contributed to the event (e.g., the subject’s clinical condition, other concomitant events).

 Unlikely: The AE is doubtfully related to the intervention.
-A clinical event, including an abnormal laboratory test result, whose temporal relationship to drug administration makes a causal relationship improbable (e.g., the event did not occur within a reasonable time after administration of the trial medication) and in which other drugs or chemicals or underlying disease provides plausible explanations (e.g., the subject’s clinical condition, other concomitant treatments).
+A clinical event, including any abnormal clinically significant laboratory test result, whose temporal relationship to drug administration makes a causal relationship improbable (e.g., the event did not occur within a reasonable time after administration of the trial medication) and in which other drugs or chemicals or underlying disease provides plausible explanations (e.g., the subject’s clinical condition, other concomitant treatments).

 Unrelated: The AE is clearly NOT related to the intervention.
 The AE is completely independent of study drug administration, and/or evidence exists that the event is definitely related to another etiology.